Eligibility and Registration

 If you are requesting an exemption:

-- You may need to send a communication and formal documentation supporting your exemption request to the Illinois Secure Choice Program.
-Information you may need to provide will be different based on your exemption reason.
+- You may need to send a communication and formal documentation supporting your exemption request to the Illinois Secure Choice program.
+You will be notified if any additional documentation is needed as you progress through the exemption process.

 What comes next?

 After your complete this step, you are required to add your roster of employees within 30 days of registration.
 Illinois Secure Choice will then notify your employees about the program, initiating a 30-day opt-out window.
-You will begin to send employee contributions for those that do not opt out during the period.
-Employees who do not customize their account or opt out during this period will be automatically enrolled in Illinois Secure Choice.
+After that period ends, you will begin to send employee contributions for those employees that did not opt out during the period.
+Employees who do not customize their account or opt out during this period will be automatically enrolled in the default options for Illinois Secure Choice with the standard account settings.

 Frequently asked questions